ciscoheat/sveltekit-flash-message/README.md

 export { load } from 'sveltekit-flash-message/server';
 ```

-If you've implemented a `load` function already, you can import `loadFlashMessage` instead and pass your load function to it:
+More likely you've implemented a top-level `load` function, in that case you can import `loadFlashMessage` and pass your load function to it:

 **src/routes/+layout.server.ts**